douglasg14b/BetterConsoleTables/README.md

 # BetterConsoleTables

-Faster, more configurable, and more robust console tables for C# console applications
+Faster, colorable, more configurable, and more robust console tables for C# console applications

 ## What it does